websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 ## Updating and Deploying a New Version of DXP

-Updates to the version of Liferay DXP running in any of your environments requires a change to your project's repository.
+Minor version updates to Liferay DXP require a change to your project's repository.

-If you are using [clustered services](./setting-up-clustering-in-dxp-cloud.md) and updating to any version that changes the Liferay database schema (such as a [service pack](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.html#service-packs)), then follow [these steps](#updating-to-a-new-service-pack-with-clustering-enabled) to ensure that all nodes of your cluster are updated to the new version correctly.
+If you are using [clustered services](./setting-up-clustering-in-dxp-cloud.md) and updating to any version that changes the Liferay database schema (such as a [service pack](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.html#service-packs)), then follow [these steps](#updating-to-a-new-service-pack-with-clustering-enabled).

 Otherwise, perform these steps to update the version of your DXP installation:

-1. Find the appropriate tag for the version of Liferay you are updating to on [Docker Hub](https://hub.docker.com/r/liferay/dxp/tags).
+1. Find the tag for the version of Liferay you are updating to on [Docker Hub](https://hub.docker.com/r/liferay/dxp/tags).

-1. Change the value of the `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties`:
+1. Change the value of the `liferay.workspace.docker.image.liferay` property in [`liferay/gradle.properties`](./introduction-to-the-liferay-dxp-service.md#choosing-a-version):

     ```properties
     liferay.workspace.docker.image.liferay=liferay/dxp:7.3.10-ga1